geo-python/site/source/lessons/L2/git-basics.rst

 .. figure:: img/git-plugin-clone.png

-This action is equivalent to the ``git clone`` command in the command line.
+On the command line this action is equivalent to the ``git clone`` command.

 .. note::